West Michigan And Grand Rapids Traffic Crimes Defense Lawyers

 A more explanatory definition of what constitutes Careless Driving negligence can be inferred from the Michigan Criminal Jury Instruction Definition of Negligence which states that “[o]rdinary negligence means not taking reasonable care under the circumstances as they were at the time.
 If someone does something that is usually dangerous, something that a sensible person would know could hurt someone, that is ordinary negligence.
 If the defendant did not do what a sensible person would have done under the circumstances, then he is guilty of ordinary negligence.”
 See CJI2d 11.21

 If you are ever charged with any of these traffic crimes, contact Shawn at The Criminal Defense Law Center of West Michigan right away at 616-438-6719.
 My traffic crimes defense lawyers will get to work on your case right away.
+Shawn know how to get you results!

 Our Criminal Defense Lawyers in West Michigan Proudly Serve: Kent County, Ottawa County, Allegan County, Ionia County, Barry County, Berrien County, Mason County, Manistee County, Mecosta County, Oceana County, Muskegon County, Montcalm County, Newaygo County, Kalamazoo County, Lake County, Van Buren County, and the City of Grand Rapids, Michigan.